 Both page builders provide you with added modules that you can use to enhance the look of your web pages and add more functionality to your website.

-After looking on Facebook and Twitter for comments by users about their experiences and not finding much, I decided to head on over to Reddit where I found way more comments than I needed nor cared to list, but here’s a few to get an idea:
+After looking on Facebook and Twitter for comments by users about their experiences and not finding much, I decided to head on over to Reddit where I found way more comments than I needed nor cared to list, but here are a few to get an idea:

-Here is an interesting thread on Reddit discussing this very same topic.
+Here is an interesting Elementor vs Divi thread on Reddit comparing these two page builders.
 Check it out!

 Which WordPress Page Builder Is Best For You?